Westridge Court

 Construction began on the former site of Shoe Carnival, to make way for World Market at the end of 2018.
 2nd and Charles closed on January 6.
 2019.
 Marshalls moved to High Grove Plaza in the former Golf Galaxy during the summer of 2019.
 In 2020, Bed Bath & Beyond moved from Fox Valley Commons into the former the 2nd & Charles location.
 That same year, it was announced Art Van Furniture would close all of its stores.
 Edge Fitness announced it would open in the former Gordmans.
 Old Navy moved to Springbrook Prairie Pavilion around October 2020.

+In 2024, the shops composing the northeast corner were demolished in order to make way for a new section titled "Block 59" which will feature several upscale dining options.